Minseok-Sakong/Food-Tracking-App/README.md

 - Once access is granted, the user can select to scan a barcode or view their saved recipes
 - When the scanner successfully scans the item, the user sees its calorie information
 - From there, the user is asked the amount of portions and can either add it to a recipe or scan another item
+- Finally, the user has the option to view their saved recipes, and when clicked, they see the ingredients and calories in that respective recipe

 ### Back End